Crawler (band): Post-Crawler

 After the dissolution of the band, Terry Wilson-Slesser went on to join Charlie He also provided backing vocals on Def Leppard's Pyromania album.
 In 1984, Wilson-Slesser acted as an offstage singer for the Michael Schenker Group, performing on a European and Japanese tour.

 Geoff Whitehorn has since played with Maggie Bell, Elkie Brooks, Roger Chapman's band Shortlist, Bad Company and Roger Waters.
 He has also released several solo albums including Geoff Who? and Big In Gravesend.
 In the 1990s, the guitarist teamed up with ex-Free and Bad Company vocalist Paul Rodgers.
 In 1991, he joined Procol Harum and is now their longest serving guitarist.
 He appears on their DVDs at Union Chapel and with a Danish symphony orchestra in Ledrebourg.
-The popular video site also has great footage of his Hyde Park concert playing lead for the Who's Quadrophenia, Rockpalast with Paul Rogers and Never the Bride & the British Rock Symphony playing Stairway to Heaven.
-There is also one great Crawler video of Stone Cold Sober.

-Bassist Terry Wilson has since worked with Jimmy Reed, Lightnin' Hopkins, Eric Burdon, Little Whisper & The Rumor, Teresa James & the Rhythm Tramps (producing as well as being a principal songwriter), The Stephen Bruton Band, Bill Champlin, L.A.'s Pockets rhythm and blues band, Delbert McClinton and Gary Nicholson.
-He has also contributed to the sessions for John Martyn, Stephen Bruton, Darling Cruel's 1993 album Passion Crimes and Ana Popovic's Still Making History.
+Bassist Terry Wilson has since worked with Jimmy Reed, Lightnin' Hopkins, Eric Burdon, Little Whisper & The Rumor, Teresa James & the Rhythm Tramps (producing as well as being a principal songwriter), The Stephen Bruton Band, Bill Champlin, Pockets, Delbert McClinton and Gary Nicholson.
+He has also contributed to the sessions for John Martyn, Stephen Bruton, Darling Cruel's 1993 album Passion Crimes and Ana Popović's Still Making History.
 As a songwriter, Wilson has had his songs covered by such artists as Eric Burdon, Maria Muldaur, Kathy Mattea, Tommy Castro, Paul Rodgers, Juice Newton, Teresa James and Tamara Champlin.
-Terry has also had several songs included in movie soundtracks, such as Michael with John Travolta and Holes.
+Wilson has also had several songs included in movie soundtracks, such as Michael and Holes.

 Drummer Tony Braunagel went to on to work with Bette Midler, Rickie Lee Jones, Taj Mahal, Andy Fraser, Buddy Guy, B.B.
 King, John Martyn, John Mayall, Ian McNabb, Keb Mo, Maria Muldaur, Bonnie Raitt, The Blues Brothers, Teresa James & the Rhythm Tramps.
-He has also acted as a producer or co-producer, including records by Taj Mahal, Jodie Siegal, Curtis Salgado and Eric Burdon.
+He has also acted as a producer or co-producer, including records by Taj Mahal, Jodie Siegal, Curtis Salgado and on Eric Burdon's Soul Of A Man (2006).